MD Anderson Research Highlights: ESMO 2023 Special Edition

 Perioperative immunotherapy improved outcomes in patients with late-stage melanoma (Abstract LBA48)

 Patients with advanced melanoma face a significant risk of relapse even after surgery.
-Adding immunotherapy to surgery is considered more effective than surgery alone, but the proper timing of treatment is still unclear.
-In a follow-up analysis of a Phase II study led by Sapna Patel, M.D., researchers found neoadjuvant (pre-surgery) plus adjuvant (post-surgery) pembrolizumab lowered the chance of disease recurrence, progression or death, compared to adjuvant pembrolizumab alone for patients with stage IIIB-IV melanoma.
-Among those who had surgery and were evaluable for response, more than half had a major pathological response, which includes pathologic complete and near complete responses.
-These results suggest that perioperative (pre- and post-surgical) pembrolizumab should be considered when treating late-stage operable melanoma.
+Adding immunotherapy to surgery is considered more effective than surgery alone.
+In the SWOG S1801 Phase II study, researchers led by Sapna Patel, M.D. demonstrated perioperative (pre- and post-surgery) immunotherapy resulted in better survival than adjuvant (post-operative) immunotherapy alone.
+A follow-up analysis found more than half of the participants who received perioperative immunotherapy had a major pathological response, meaning there was less than 10% remaining viable tumor after three doses of neoadjuvant (pre-operative) pembrolizumab.
+These data suggest perioperative pembrolizumab results in favorable tumor changes in a majority of patients.
 Patel will present the updated findings on Oct.
 23.

+Intrathecal and intravenous immunotherapy improves survival in patients with leptomeningeal disease (Abstract 1082O)

 Eliminating surgery in select breast cancer patients shows low risk of cancer recurrence (Abstract 243MO)